mgansler/react-css-grid-virtualized/README.md

 #### Unmounting

 There is not much to do in this phase as React takes care about removing the HTML elements from the DOM.
-Our Component just needs to remove the Event Listener for `resize`.
+Our component just needs to remove the Event Listener for `resize`.

 ### Hooks